A lower bound for polynomial volume growth of automorphisms of zero entropy: Truncated weighted incidence matrices

 We first prepare some general results on truncated matrices.
-We will use them in \Cref{subsec:truncated-nullity} to determine the nullity of certain truncated matrices that arise naturally, from an intersection-theoretic viewpoint, in the proofs of \cref{thm:plov-gap,thm:k2d-4}.
+We will use them in \Cref{subsec:truncated-nullity} to determine the nullity of certain truncated matrices that arise naturally, from an intersection-theoretic viewpoint, in the proof of \cref{thm:k2d-4}.

-For $\bt = (t_0,t_1,\dots,t_r)\in \bZ_{>0}^{r+1}$, define
+For $\bt = (t_0,t_1,\ldots,t_r)\in \bZ_{>0}^{r+1}$, define

 Accordingly, the corresponding restricted partitions satisfy that $\kappa(\bt) = \iota_{2r}(\kappa(\bt^-))$.